PowerDNS/pdns/docs/markdown/authoritative/settings.md

 ## `recursor`
 * IP Address
-* Only used for ALIAS since: 4.1.0
+* Removed in: 4.1.0

 If set, recursive queries will be handed to the recursor specified here.
 See ["Recursion"](recursion.md).

+## `resolver`
+* IP Address
+* Added in: 4.1.0

+Use this resolver for ALIAS and the internal stub resolver.

 ## `retrieval-threads`
 * Integer